 First emmission of "the Noble Sportsman" episode - 9-Jan-1964.

-The Saint investigates treats on the life of a prominent member of the nobility, Lord Yearley, who apart from being a successful property developer has gained much public acclaim as sportsman.
+The Saint investigates threats on the life of a prominent member of the nobility, Lord Yearley, who apart from being a successful property developer has gained much public acclaim as sportsman.
 Lord Yearley has a grown up daughter as well as a new wife (many years his junior) who has developed a relationship with an architect who works for Yearley.
 Is it this jealous lover the author of threatening letters to Yearley?
 Fortunately the Saint is one step ahead.

 Roger Moore as The Saint.